mwat56/errorhandler/README.md

 ## Purpose

-The out-of-the-box `Go` web-server send _plain text error messages_ whenever an `HTTP` errror occurs.
+The out-of-the-box `Go` web-server send _plain text error messages_ whenever an `HTTP` error occurs.
 This middleware package provides a simple facility to send whatever `HTML` page you like for error-pages.

 ## Installation